gjr80/weewx-gw1000/readme.txt

 8. You may wish to refer to the GW1000 driver wiki(https://github.com/gjr80/weewx-gw1000/wiki) for further guidance on customising the operation of the GW1000 driver and integrating GW1000 data into WeeWX generated reports.

+Upgrade Instructions

+To upgrade from an earlier version of the GW1000 driver (installed as either a WeeWX driver or a WeeWX service) simply install the GW1000 version you wish to upgrade to as per the Installation Instructions above.

+Note: The Installation Instructions refer to the current release only.
+It is
+      recommended that users upgrade to the latest release rather than an earlier release.

+Downgrade Instructions

+To downgrade to an earlier release first uninstall the currently installed GW1000 driver and then install the desired release as per the Installation Instructions above.

+Note: Care should be taken when downgrading to an earlier release as subsequent
+      releases may have entailed enduring changes; for example database schema changes, that are not undone by simply uninstalling the GW1000 driver.